Sponge: Cell types

 A sponge's body is hollow and is held in shape by the mesohyl, a jelly-like substance made mainly of collagen and reinforced by a dense network of fibers also made of collagen.
+18 distinct cell types have been identified.
 The inner surface is covered with choanocytes, cells with cylindrical or conical collars surrounding one flagellum per choanocyte.
 The wave-like motion of the whip-like flagella drives water through the sponge's body.
 All sponges have ostia, channels leading to the interior through the mesohyl, and in most sponges these are controlled by tube-like porocytes that form closable inlet valves.
 Pinacocytes, plate-like cells, form a single-layered external skin over all other parts of the mesohyl that are not covered by choanocytes, and the pinacocytes also digest food particles that are too large to enter the ostia, while those at the base of the animal are responsible for anchoring it.

-Other types of cell live and move within the mesohyl:
+Other types of cells live and move within the mesohyl: